China January-February exports tumble, imports slow as coronavirus batters trade and business

 Tough public measures such as restrictions on travel and quarantines meant many of these people were unable to return to their jobs in offices, factories and ports until only recently.

-Some firms which have reopened have faced shortages of parts and other raw materials as well as labour, while others report inventories of finished goods such as steel are piling up as downstream customers like car plants slowly crank up production again.
+Some firms which have reopened have faced shortages of parts and other raw materials as well as labor, while others report inventories of finished goods such as steel are piling up as downstream customers like car plants slowly crank up production again.

 Iron ore imports rose 1.5% over the first two months, supported by firm demand at steel mills even though the coronavirus outbreak had disrupted downstream sectors.

-Parts of central Hubei province, the epicentre of the outbreak and a major transport and manufacturing centre, are expected to remain under lockdown well into March.
+Parts of central Hubei province, the epicenter of the outbreak and a major transport and manufacturing center, are expected to remain under lockdown well into March.

 Analysts at Nomura estimate only 44% of the businesses worst affected by the outbreak had resumed operation as of March 1, and 62.1% across the economy as a whole.
 As such, they forecast economic growth will slump to 2% in the first quarter year-on-year, from 6% in the previous quarter.